Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wy6pur6OiWQ.md

 ### Transcript

-> what's the next release plan dates uh we don't have any dates yet we're hoping for update 5 to launch in fall that's the only update we have for that
+> what's the next release plan dates, we don't have any dates yet we're hoping for update 5 to launch in fall that's the only update we have for that